Maple Leafs keep rolling with win over Blue Jackets - TSN.ca

 The Canadian Press

+TORONTO — Frederik Andersen held the fort long enough for his teammates to wake up from their West Coast hangover.

-TORONTO — Zach Hyman scored the go-ahead goal late in the third period as the Toronto Maple Leafs stretched their winning streak to four games with a 4-2 victory over the Columbus Blue Jackets on Monday.
+The Maple Leafs goalie made 37 saves, Zach Hyman scored the go-ahead goal with less than five minutes to go in regulation and Toronto overcame a sluggish start to beat the Columbus Blue Jackets 4-2 on Monday.

-The winger's second goal of the season came with 4:22 left in regulation on a redirection of Morgan Rielly's point shot after the Leafs won an offensive zone faceoff.
-Hyman then added an empty netter with 61 seconds left on the clock.

-John Tavares, with a goal and an assist, and Tyler Ennis also scored for Toronto (15-6-0).
-Frederik Andersen made 37 saves.
-Mitch Marner and Ron Hainsey each had two assists
+The victory stretched the Leafs' win streak to four games, but wasn't pretty early as the visitors built a 2-0 lead after a dominant opening 20 minutes.

+"We reset in the first intermission," Andersen said.
+"None of us were too happy with our effort ... we know we can play a lot better.

-Down 2-0 after the first, Toronto got on the board with 6:59 left in the second when Ennis used a couple of spin moves to give himself some room before sliding his third through Bobrovsky's five-hole from a tough angle.
+Toronto got on the board with 6:59 left in the second when Ennis used a couple of spin moves to give himself some room before sliding his third through Bobrovsky's five-hole from a tough angle to cut the deficit to 2-1.

+"Our line has been doing a good job of getting pucks in and working it low," Ennis said.
+"It was nice to see it go in."

 Andersen then stopped Josh Anderson's move to the backhand on a breakaway to keep the Leafs down by one before Marner went to work on the equalizer.

-The slick winger, who entered play fourth in league scoring with six goals and 20 assists, stepped past Columbus defenceman Scott Harrington before deftly tapping his own rebound back in front of Bobrovsky's net for Tavares to score his 13th.
+The slick winger, who entered play fourth in league scoring with six goals and 20 assists, stepped past Columbus defenceman Scott Harrington before deftly tapping his own rebound back in front for a hard-charging Tavares to score his 13th.

-Marner now has one goal and seven assists during a five-game point streak.
+Marner now has one goal and eight assists during a five-game point streak.

+"Our team never gives up," said Marner, who along with linemates Tavares and Hyman combined for 14 of the Leafs' 26 shots.
+"That's something we need to make sure we keep going."

 Despite coming out flat following victories over the Los Angeles Kings (5-1), San Jose Sharks (5-3) and Anaheim Ducks (2-1 in overtime) last week, Toronto could have easily found themselves up 2-0 early on Monday.